ISI-apex/hpsc-utils/doc/README.md

     $ echo 'alias make="make SHELL=/bin/bash"' >> .hpscrc

+You may observe hangs or delays (up to minutes) with CPU utilization during builds of HPSC SSW, during the steps that involve building initramfs images with `fakeroot`.
+This issue seems to be due to buggy `faked-tcp` (observed in fakeroot v1.24 on multiple distributions).
+To prevent this issue, switch from the TCP to the SYSV variant of fakeroot using the `alternatives` system (on CentOS and Debian/Ubuntu), as root:

+   # update-alternatives --set fakeroot /usr/bin/fakeroot-sysv

 For users of the `vim` editor, to apply syntax highlighting to some of the custom config files, add to your `~/.vimrc`: